python/cpython/Doc/c-api/init.rst

 .. c:function:: int PyThread_tss_create(Py_tss_t *key)

-   Return a zero value on success an initialization of a TSS key.
+   Return a zero value on successful initialization of a TSS key.
 The behavior is undefined if the value pointed to by the *key* argument is not initialized by :c:macro:`Py_tss_NEEDS_INIT`.
-This function can be called repeatedly on the same key--calling it on an already initialized key is a no-op and immediately returns success.
+This function can be called repeatedly on the same key -- calling it on an already initialized key is a no-op and immediately returns success.